tillitis/tkey-ssh-ca/README.md

 You connect to the CA with SSH, using your SSH agent to authenticate, possibly using the tkey-ssh-agent to talk to a [Tillitis TKey](https://tillitis.se/).
 If successful, you get a cert back that you can pipe or paste into a file.
-Used like this:
+Use it like this:

 ```
-$ ssh -p 2222 localhost > cert.pub
+$ ssh -p 2222 user@localhost > cert.pub
 ```

+The cert will be valid and limited to the user name you use here.
+All user names are accepted if your public key is in the list of authorized keys.

 You can then use the certificate to login with SSH to servers which trust the same CA.